Mettal2000/Mettal2000/README.md

 ### Hey there!

 -  I’m currently working on my portfolio
--  Learning Python at the moment
+-  Learning and coding with Python
 -  How to reach me: Mettal#2719 on discord

   <a href="https://github.com/rafaballerini">